 Simona believes that in order to address complex societal problems, the “collective thinking and actions” of a wide group of relevant stakeholders are needed.
 She sees design capabilities as being key by bringing multiple views and expertise together and by envisioning solutions that reflect shared benefits and allow for innovative and impactful entrepreneurial actions.

 Results of her activities have been widely recognized via publications, conference speeches and prestigious design awards.
 She is frequently invited to lecture at design and business schools around the world, and is a visiting professor in eco-innovation at the Externado University of Bogota, Colombia.
 Simona holds a PhD in Cleaner Production, Cleaner Products and Sustainability, a Master’s degree in Architecture from the Politecnico di Milano and a MSc Science in Environmental Management and Policy from Lund University, Sweden.

-Recently, Veronica has been accepted as a Global Shaper under World Economic Forum.
+Veronica is a Global Shaper alumnus under the World Economic Forum.
 She is a SOCAP selected social entrepreneur (US), an Ashoka Youth Venture Mentor (KE), a selected Humanity In Action senior fellow (US and DK), a United World College Student and co-author of ‘The Road Map for Sustainable Leadership’ from the leading Scandinavian Think Tank, Monday Morning (DK).